Sorry to say, classes are temporarily on hold until the Fall .

 Learn How to Make Mosaics with Broken Dishes

-Classes starting in May!
-Email Helen now, to arrange classes for yourself or yourself and a friend!
+When classes resume, please Email Helen to arrange classes for yourself or yourself and a friend!

 Have you always wanted to learn how to make mosaics with broken dishes or china?
 Maybe you’ve been saving broken dishes to use someday in a mosaic?
 Would you like to have some fun learning a new art form?